top of page

 The biosecurity project aims to reduce weed and animal pest burden in the Hakataramea Valley catchment.
 Fewer weeds and pests result in greater crop and better animal performance for farmers, as well as enhanced natural biodiversity within the landscape and along waterways.

-Our initial focus will be on gorse and broom, while continuing to reduce the incidence of Bennett’s wallabies within the catchment.
+Our initial focus has been on gorse and broom, while continuing to reduce the incidence of Bennett’s wallabies within the catchment.
 Other weeds targeted within the project include horehound, nassella tussock, wilding conifers and willows.
-Small animal pests will also be a target for the 2023/24 period with a workshop planned promoting control by Hakataramea land managers for early 2024.
+We run regular workshops and activities to educate the community on weed and pest management and control and share a range of resources, to learn more check out the Resources page.

 bottom of page